Acaippa/Pug-and-Mysql/README.md

 # Pug-and-Mysql
-A short demonstration on how you can interact with an MySql database using Node.js and MySql.
+A short demonstration on how you can interact with an MySql database using Node.js.

 ## Getting started
 If you want to follow along, youll first of all need a MySql database setup and know its IP and password.
 Running the code as is will cause an error.
 The server needs Node.js to be installed in order to work aswell.